 South Carolina | SC Picture Project | Charleston County Photos | Charleston City Hall

 This Adamesque-style building was completed in 1801 as the Charleston branch of the First Bank of the United States.
+It was designed by Gabriel Manigault, known for bringing the Adamesque style to Charleston.
 Previously, the location had served as a public market in the city’s original plan, known as the Grand Modell.
 The beef market that sat here burned in 1796, and in 1800 the city transferred the property to the Bank of the United States.
 The Charleston location was one of only eight branches in the country.
 The contract between Charleston and the federal government stipulated that in 1818 the United States would convey the property back to city, at which time the building became City Hall.
 The building features some of the city’s most important collections of portrait art, including John Trumbull’s 1791 painting of President George Washington.

 Charleston City Hall Info